Pneumonia In Pregnancy: Signs, Complications & Treatment

 • Examine your lungs using a stethoscope

-• Take chest x-ray
+• Take chest X-ray or other imaging tests

 • Collect the sputum sample (phlegm or spit)